ShineYang/ScrapBook/README.md

 #### Share text

- Any clips text are shareable.
+ Any clips text is shareable.
 You can easily share clips to many apps such as Email, SMS/MMS, Twitter, and more.

 #### Easy sorted